Discover The Marriage of Figaro

 Susanna (dressed as the Countess) arrives.
 Halfway through telling her that her husband and his wife are together, Figaro realises that he’s actually talking to Susanna.
 He pretends to seduce ‘the Countess’.
 Susanna hits him.
 Figaro eventually tells her he had seen through the disguise, and when the Count comes back in, they play out a fake love scene to enrage their master.
 The Count calls everybody to witness his wife’s scandalous behaviour.
 It is not until the real Countess reveals herself that the Count realises what has happened and begs his wife’s forgiveness.

-The opera is split into four acts.
-However, it takes place over the span of just one day.
+The Marriage of Figaro is split into four acts.
+However, the story takes place over the span of just one day.
 The curtain rises on Figaro and his bride-to-be Susanna discussing that their master, the Count, plans to act upon his feudal right as a lord to have his way with a servant girl on her wedding night.
 From there, the drama unfolds.

 The Marriage of Figaro is set in Count Almaviva’s castle near Seville, Spain in the late 18th century.
 Each of the four acts of the opera takes place within the castle.
 Count Almaviva, his wife Countess Rosina, the Count’s valet Figaro and the Countess’s chambermaid Susanna, alongside the page attendant, Cherubino, all live in the castle.